How many grams of fat per day to lose weight

 Foods Rich in Monounsaturated Fatty Acids for Weight Management

-Additionally, olive oil, particularly extra virgin olive oil, is a staple of Mediterranean cuisine and provides a flavorful way to increase MUFA intake.
+Extra virgin olive oil is a key part of Mediterranean cooking.
+It adds flavor and helps increase your intake of MUFAs.
 Other notable sources include nuts such as almonds, cashews, and peanuts, as well as seeds like sesame and pumpkin seeds.

 Polyunsaturated Fats for Optimal Health and Weight Loss

-Including these polyunsaturated powerhouses in your diet can support brain health, reduce inflammation, and aid in weight loss by promoting feelings of fullness and satisfaction.
-Additionally, plant-based sources of polyunsaturated fats, such as flaxseeds, chia seeds, and walnuts, offer a convenient way to boost your intake of these essential nutrients.
+Including these polyunsaturated powerhouses in your diet can support brain health, reduce inflammation, and aid in weight loss.
+All that while promoting feelings of fullness and satisfaction.

 Trans Fat: Avoid It If You Want to Lose Weight!